Lagaffe91/FlashLightInstaller/README.md

 Lightweight installer for the Northstar Launcher made with the win32 api.

+## STATUS (READ BEFORE USE)

+Currently the installer is just downloading the latest release of Northstar.
+You still have to extract it by hand (which defeat the purpose of the installer)..

+But i'm working on it.

+In the future, a small GUI is planned to show the installation progress.

 ## Usage

 To install or Update Northstar :

 - Copy the installer in your Titanfall 2 directory.
-- Run it.
+- Run the installer.
 It will download and install the latest version of [Northstar](https://github.com/R2Northstar/Northstar).
+- Run `NorthstarLauncher.exe` to play. (make a shortcut if needed)
 - Enjoy !

 ## Why FlashLight